Growing-Beyond-Earth/GettingStarted/README.md

 ```
+Click the Green Play button to Run the and save it as PWM-LED.py

 **NOTE: If you wish to run the code automatically whenever you power Raspberry Pi Pico then you have to name your code file as "main.py" while saving it.**